Trying to find a fantastic, unspoiled place to visit is tougher than you might think.

 New Caledonia, a chain of islands still a possession of France, lies in the southwest Pacific Ocean about 750 miles east of Australia.

-10. Tsingy de Bemaraha National Park — Madagascar
+10. Tsingy de Bemaraha National Park

-Madagascar is home to one of the most diverse and unique ecosystems in the world.
+Madagascar, an island nation in the Indian Ocean off the coast of southern Africa, is home to one of the most diverse and unique ecosystems in the world.

 Its Tsingy de Bemaraha National Park is also referred to as a “Strict Nature Reserve,” which refers to the highest degree of protection under the International Union for Conservation of Nature.
 It offers not only landscapes and limestone uplands of the mineral forest with distinct “tsingy” peaks and limestone needles, but also deciduous forests, lakes and mangrove swamps that are home to rare and endangered lemurs and birds.